quentin-sommer/react-useragent/README.md

 ## Usage

+### Next.js example

+The most common question about this library is how to use it with Next.js.
+An [example](https://github.com/zeit/next.js/tree/canary/examples/with-react-useragent) is available in Next.js repository.

+### Generic usage
 First you need to wrap your App in a `<UserAgentProvider>` tag.
 You also need to pass a user agent string to `<UserAgentProvider>`.
 On the browser that would be `window.navigator.userAgent`.